openiddict/openiddict-documentation/integrations/system-net-http.md

     });
 ```

-The OpenIddict client integration also allows configured a provider-specific delegate:
+The OpenIddict client integration also allows configuring a provider-specific delegate:

 ```csharp
 services.AddOpenIddict()